BestTimesToVisit.com Logo

 Link Light Rail

-This is Seattle's primary public transit spine, connecting Sea-Tac Airport to Northgate in the north, with stops in downtown, Capitol Hill, and the University District.
-It's efficient for avoiding traffic on I-5 and getting to major hubs.
+This is Seattle's primary public transit spine, connecting the airport (SEA) to Northgate in the north, passing through downtown and Capitol Hill.
+It's incredibly efficient for avoiding traffic, especially between the airport and the city center.

 King County Metro Buses